 Cyber Security Engineering, AdjunctRock Sabetto has worked in many roles during his engineering career, including technology researcher, adjunct professor, chief engineer, technology consultant, systems engineer, software and database developer, military officer, and undergraduate teaching assistant.
 Sabetto’s current research and analysis focuses on cloud computing security.
 As a George Mason adjunct, he leads the Cyber Security Engineering Capstone program in the Volgenau School of Engineering.

-Director, Center for Assurance Research & Engineering, Center for Assurance Research & Engineering (CARE) Professor, Computer Science, VolgenauAngelos Stavrou is the director of the Center for Assurance Research and Engineering (CARE) at Mason.
+Professor, Director at the Center for Assurance Research & Engineering (CARE) Computer Science College of Engineering and ComputingAngelos Stavrou is the director of the Center for Assurance Research and Engineering (CARE) at Mason.
 His current research interests include security and reliability for distributed systems, security principles for virtualization, and anonymity with a focus on building and deploying large-scale systems.
 Over the past few years, Stavrou's research has focused on two aspects of security: systems’ security and reliability.

 Associate Professor, Information Sciences and TechnologyKun Sun's research focuses on systems and network security.
 The main thrusts of his research include moving target defense, honeypot, Linux container security, forensic analysis of virtual machine, security on Internet of Things (IoT), side channel attacks, system resource isolation and access control, and password management.
 He has more than ten years working experience in both academia and industry.
 Degrees PhD, Computer Science, North Carolina State University